 A unified communications solution brings all of your communications under one umbrella.
 Imagine using one application to access phone, voicemail, text, video, email and any other type of communication you can think of.
 The extent of communication integrations will depend on the service provider that you can choose.

 Unified communications are popular with call centers.
-Given the large number of applications that call center reps have to deal with, having one app to manage all of their communications is far easier than dealing with multiple applications.
+Given a large number of applications that call center reps to have to deal with, having one app to manage all of their communications is far easier than dealing with multiple applications.

 Problems That Unified Communications (UCaaS) Can Help Your Business Solve